ibm-cloud-docs/vmwaresolutions/services/managinghtkc.md

 {: #managinghtkc-accessing-console}

 To access the HTKC console from the vSphere Web Client, use the following procedure:
-1. In the vSphere Web Client, find the virtual machines that start with the names **KC1** and **KC2** that have the matching IP address found on the HyTrust KeyControl service details page.
+1. In the vSphere Web Client, find the virtual machines that start with the names **KC1** and **KC2** that have the matching IP address that is found on the HyTrust KeyControl service details page.
 2. Right-click **KC1** or **KC2**, and then click **Open Console**.
 3. Log in to the console by using the console credentials that you can find on the HyTrust KeyControl service details page.